ropensci/roweb3/content/blog/2023-09-22-news-september-2023/index.md

 ### WIP: WebAssembly support in R-universe!

 Thanks to some help from George Stagg, we added experimental support for building WebAssembly binary packages.
-This makes it possible to install packages in [webr](https://docs.r-wasm.org/webr/latest/), directly from r-universe.
+This makes it possible to install packages in [webr](https://docs.r-wasm.org/webr/latest/), directly from the R-universe.

 For instance: